 Glendora is a very small town located in the state of New Jersey.
 With a population of 4,706 people and two constituent neighborhoods, Glendora is the 329th largest community in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glendora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glendora is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Glendora who work in office and administrative support (17.64%), sales jobs (17.02%), and management occupations (9.59%).
+Unlike some towns, Glendora isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glendora are a mix of both white- and blue-collar jobs.
+Overall, Glendora is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Glendora who work in office and administrative support (19.84%), sales jobs (9.74%), and business and financial occupations (9.05%).

 In Glendora, a lot of people use the subway to get to work every day though Glendora is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Glendora with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.87% of adults in Glendora have a bachelor's degree or advanced degree.
+The citizens of Glendora are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Glendora have a bachelor's degree or advanced degree

-The per capita income in Glendora in 2010 was $30,322, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,288 for a family of four.
+The per capita income in Glendora in 2010 was $28,068, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $112,272 for a family of four.
 However, Glendora contains both very wealthy and poor people as well.

 The people who call Glendora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendora residents report their race to be White, followed by Asian.
-Important ancestries of people in Glendora include Irish, German, Polish, and English.
+Important ancestries of people in Glendora include Irish, German, English, and Polish.

 The most common language spoken in Glendora is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Portuguese.